UPDATED FOR HMRC GUIDANCE ON 12 JUNE 2020

-A frequent question we are asked during the pandemic lockdown is: can directors of their own companies furlough themselves in order to qualify for the Coronavirus Job Retention Scheme (CJRS)?
+A frequent question we are asked is: can directors of their own companies furlough themselves in order to qualify for the Coronavirus Job Retention Scheme (CJRS)?
 By being furloughed, the government means being on a leave of absence.

 With CJRS, employers can claim for 80% of furloughed employees’ usual monthly wage costs, up to £2,500 a month, plus the associated Employer National Insurance contributions and minimum automatic enrolment employer pension contributions on that wage.

-From July, employers currently using the scheme will have more flexibility to bring their furloughed employees back to work part time, whilst still receiving support from the scheme.
-The Chancellor says that this will provide a runway to reopening.
+From 1 July, employers currently using the scheme will have more flexibility to bring furloughed employees back to work part time, whilst still receiving support from the scheme.
+See our article - Flexible Furlough Scheme from 1 July 2020.

-With flexible furloughing from August through to October, employers will be asked to pay a gradually increasing percentage towards the salaries of their furloughed staff, making up part of the contribution the government is currently making, ensuring that staff continue to receive 80% of their salary, up to £2,500 a month.
+With flexible furloughing, from August through to October employers are asked to pay a gradually increasing percentage towards the salaries of their furloughed staff.

 Questions for directors and their companies